Chasel-Tsui/mmdet-aitod/README.md

 * [cocoapi-aitod](https://github.com/jwwangchn/cocoapi-aitod)

-Install TODbox
+Install TODbox:

-Note that our TODbox is based on the [MMDetection2.24.1](https://github.com/open-mmlab/mmdetection).
+Note that our TODbox is based on the [MMDetection 2.24.1](https://github.com/open-mmlab/mmdetection).
 Assume that your environment has satisfied the above requirements, please follow the following steps for installation.

 ```shell script
 git clone https://github.com/Chasel-Tsui/mmdet-aitod.git